GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/1-Azure-Deployment.md

    az account set --subscription <subscription-id>
    ```

-3. Create resource group, replace \{your-rg-name\} with the resource group name you like, could be aiapp1day-daniel-rg.
+3. Create a resource group, replace \{your-rg-name\} with the resource group name of your choosing.
+For example, aiapp1day-daniel-rg.
+You may have restricted permissions to create a resource group.
+In the case of restrcited resource group creation access, please skip this step.
+You will have to find out the name of the resource group and note it down for the next steps.

    ```Powershell
    az group create --name {your-rg-name} --location eastus